antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

  data is called a **Track** in R2.
 These tracks can be used to filter, color or split data in all types of R2 analyses.

 Above the grid you can find an interactive pie chart for each track.
 The pie charts present an overview of the track values in the dataset, detailing the percentage of samples in each category.
 You can hover over the tracks and click on a section to filter the grid underneath for samples with that track value.
-* Check the different values in the pie charts of the location track, the tissue track and the nt_size track.
+* Check the different group values in the pie charts of the tissue track and the proportion of samples for each group.

 [comment]: # (The tissue annotation of the Marra set can thus be used, for instance,  to find the differences between the gene expression profiles of the adenoma samples and normal samples.)